Concrete Pool Plastering Cost, Lifespan & Step‑by‑Step Process (2026)

-What is Pool Plastering?
+What Is Concrete Pool Plastering?

 Pool plastering involves applying a protective layer to the interior surface of a concrete pool.
 This layer not only ensures a watertight seal but also enhances the pool's appearance.
 Common materials used include white cement mixed with marble sand or limestone, and modern options incorporate additives like quartz or pebbles for increased durability and aesthetic appeal.